 - Alicia Bell, Community Organizer with Free Press, a community engagement organization working in the Charlotte area.

-- Seth Ervin, Chief Innovation Officer for the Charlotte Mecklenburg Library, which is working closely with the CJC and will host its website.
+- Seth Ervin, Chief Innovation Officer for the Charlotte Mecklenburg Library, which works closely with the CJC, hosting charlottejournalism.org and providing meeting and event space throughout the city.

 About the Solutions Journalism Network